emilienschultz/activetigger/DEPLOY.md

 # How to deploy ActiveTigger on a production linux based server?

 The recommended method to deploy ActiveTigger on a linux based server is to use docker.

+> [!INFO]
-If you wish to deploy without docker follow the docker configuration files as a guid to install and configure outside docker.
+> If you wish to deploy without docker follow the docker configuration files as a guide to install and configure outside docker.

+> [!WARNING]
-No test were made in a non-linux host server.
+> No test were made in a non-linux host server.
 Docker should work but the sections of this guide for GPU/HTTPS parts require a linux host.

 ## Requirements

 To safely run activetigger we recommend this server configuration:

-- ??Go RAM by concurrent user
+- 16 Go RAM
+- 8 cores CPU
-- ??Go disk space by stored dataset
+- 200 Go disk space
+- 1 GPU with at least 8Go of VRAM (optional but recommended for large models)

+If you want to scale for multiple projects
-- ?? processor by concurrent user
+- 4Go RAM by concurrent projects in memory
-- ??Go GPU RAM by concurrent user
+- 20Go disk space by concurrent projects

 ## Architecture